Hack Attack: Set up and host a blog on your home computer

 Getting good with WordPress

 Now that you've got WordPress installed on your local computer, you've got a lot of options.
-If you want to make your blog accessible to the outside world, see:
+If you want to make your blog accessible to the outside world, see:- How to assign a domain name to your home web server

 To get familiar with and tweak your WordPress blog, check out our WordPress tag, specifically: